techidaily/site-fake-location/source/_posts/how-to-simulate-gps-movement-with-location-spoofer-on-realme-narzo-60x-5g-drfone-by-drfone-virtual-android.md

 As you can see, when you have Dr.Fone - Virtual Location software, you can share any location with just one click.
 And it would seem that your Find My Friends app is working fine.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/td3ojuzhloY?si=N_maQNiJWrJp7XZl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## FAQs You May Want to Know about Realme Narzo 60x 5G  Location

 **1\.
 Is there a way to check if someone has stopped sharing their location with you on their Realme Narzo 60x 5G ?**